otrv4/otrv4/otrv4.md

 1. Client Profile's identifier.
 2. Client Profile owner's instance tag.
-3. Client's Ed448 long-term public key.
+3. Client's Ed448 long-term public keys.
+In the case that more than one Ed448 long-term public key is found, include first the older long-term public key followed by the newer ones.
 4. Versions: a string corresponding to the user's supported OTR versions.
    A Client Profile can advertise multiple OTR versions.
 The format is described under the section [Establishing Versions](#establishing-versions) below.